PFTL/website/content/blog/18_mutable_tuples.rst

 :date: 2018-08-24
 :author: Aquiles Carattino
-:subtitle: Understanding how tuples which are immutable, may seem to change.
+:subtitle: Understanding how tuples, which are immutable, may seem to change.
 :header: {attach}michal-pechardo-502908-unsplash.jpg
 :tags: Data, Types, Mutable, Immutable, Tuples
-:description: Understanding how tuples which are immutable, may seem to change.
+:description: Understanding how tuples, which are immutable, may seem to change.

 Broadly speaking, Python variables belong to one of two types: **mutable** and **immutable**.
 We have discussed this yesterday, in the `Introduction To Mutable and Immutable Data Types <{filename}17_mutable_and_immutable.rst>`_.
 The first one refers to those elements that can be changed without the need of creating a new one, while the latter refers to those that cannot be changed after instantiation.
 A paradigmatic example of immutable objects is tuples.
 However, as we are going to see in this article, tuples may seem to change.